Are All Green Teas Bitter? The Science Behind Green Tea Taste

 Water Temperature

+Boiling water is categorically wrong for green tea.
+At 100°C, it aggressively extracts tannins and catechins within seconds.
 The ideal brewing window for green tea is 70–80°C (158–176°F).
-In this range, the aromatic esters and amino acids dissolve gently, building sweetness and fragrance.
-The catechins and tannins extract slowly, staying in balance with the L-theanine rather than overwhelming it.
-The result is a fundamentally different drink from the same tea.
+In this range, the aromatic esters and amino acids dissolve gently, building sweetness and fragrance while the catechins and tannins extract slowly, staying in balance with the L-theanine.

 Steeping Time